Gone are the days when cold outreach was only used for outbound sales. There are now much more nuanced ways of using cold outreach to your advantage.

 Your goal via brand positioning should be setting your brand apart from the competition that surrounds it and carving space for it in the market.

 How cold outreach can help.

 Entering new markets can be mighty unpredictable, so it always helps to test waters before diving in.
 What you need is a cost-effective way to reach out to a large section of your target audience at once, gain insights into their interest and engage them.

 Cold outreach can help you do just that through personalised surveys and beta testing.
 You can directly reach out to your audience, have your questions answered and get them to try out your service.
 Offering a one-month free trial is a popular strategy to incentivise participation and achieve engagement.

 Test product market fit

-Cold outreach can help you answer key questions regarding your product market fit, the target market, the missing features, the potential value of the solution, and how to approximate the right price for it.
-All key questions that any sales and marketing professional would want to have answered before the actions begins.
+Cold outreach can help you answer key questions regarding your product market fit such as the target market, missing features, potential value of the solution, and how to approximate the right price for it.
+All key questions that any sales and marketing professional would want to have answered before the action begins.